 During the third year, most students continue to GSI and complete their coursework in addition to taking their preliminary field exams.
 Political Science graduate students must show competency in three subfield specialties to be eligible to sit for the oral prospectus defense (known formally as the Qualifying Exam).
 Instead of sitting for three field exams, students have the option to "course out" of one field specialty by taking a prescribed set of three courses in the subfield.

-Most students opt to take one exam in each of the semesters of their third year, but if desired, students may sit for an exam in their second year and again in the third year.
+Students may sit for the field exams as early as the begining of the second year, but if desired, students may sit for an exam in their second year and again in the third year.
+Field Exams are offered at the beginining of the Fall and Spring semesters.
 Students may also opt to take two exams in the same semester although leaving both exams for the spring of the third year is not recommended.
 All students are expected to have completed their two field exams, to have coursed out of a third field, and to have written and defended their dissertation prospectus by the end of the third year.
-All student funding packages include the Dean's Normative Time Fellowship (DNTF), commonly known as the fourth year of funding in such packages.
-Successful defense of the research plan and submission of the necessary candidacy paperwork by June 30 of the third year confers the DNTF which, while known as the "fourth year," is redeemable any time (and does not need to be used in consecutive semesters) over the following three years.
+All student funding packages include the Dean's Completion Fellowship (DCF), commonly known as the fourth year of funding in such packages.
+Successful defense of the research plan and submission of the necessary candidacy paperwork by June 30 of the third year confers the DCFF which, while known as the "fourth year," is redeemable any time (and does not need to be used in consecutive semesters) over the following three years.

 In the sixth year, students who do not have extramural or remaining campus or departmental fellowship support will return to the classroom to teach while completing the dissertation and entering the job market.
 Others teach as adjunct faculty at the many colleges and universities in the area, and some find research assistantships to fund the final year(s).